citusdata/citus_docs/develop/api_udf.rst

   The get_rebalance_table_shards_plan function is a part of Citus Enterprise.
 Please `contact us <https://www.citusdata.com/about/contact_us>`_ to obtain this functionality.

 Output the planned shard movements of :ref:`rebalance_table_shards` without performing them.
+While it's unlikely, get_rebalance_table_shards_plan can output a slightly different plan than what a rebalance_table_shards call with the same arguments will do.
+This could haopen because they are not executed at the same time, so facts about the cluster -- e.g. disk space -- might differ between the calls.

 Arguments
 **************************

-The same arguments as rebalance_table_shards: relation, threshold, max_shard_moves, excluded_shard_list, drain_only.
+The same arguments as rebalance_table_shards: relation, threshold, max_shard_moves, excluded_shard_list, and drain_only.
 See documentation of that function for the arguments' meaning.

 Return Value